The Saddle Ridge Treasure of U.S. Gold Coins

 This turned out to be just the beginning of their good luck – somehow, despite being buried for over a hundred years, many of the coins were preserved in pristine condition; some being finer than anything seen to date.

-Certified and Soon Available for Purchase
+Certified and Now Available for Purchase

 The administration of a discovery of this magnitude requires a special kind of expertise.
 Kagin’s, Inc. the nation’s oldest family owned numismatic firm and specialists in U.S. gold coins, hoard treasures, currency and rarities, was chosen to conserve and market this unique treasure.
 All coins now have been independently authenticated and graded by Professional Coin Grading Service.